 Surgery to remove rectal tumors most often requires an abdominal incision.
 However, patients with certain early stage rectal cancers or benign rectal polyps may be eligible for an alternative treatment that requires no surgical incision and only a one night hospital stay.

-Colorectal surgeons Jennifer McQuade, MD, Othon Wiltz, MD, and Rebekah S. Kim, MD perform Transanal Endoscopic Microsurgery (TEM), a groundbreaking colorectal surgery that is offered at only about 50 locations in the U.S. including Virginia Hospital Center.
+Colorectal surgeons Jennifer McQuade, MD and Rebekah S. Kim, MD perform Transanal Endoscopic Microsurgery (TEM), a groundbreaking colorectal surgery that is offered at only about 50 locations in the U.S. including Virginia Hospital Center.
 Performed under general anesthesia, TEM is a relatively painless method of removing abnormal rectal growths.
 Dissolvable suture and metal clips are either absorbed or expelled from the body naturally, so there is no need for follow-up suture removal.

 Because certain individuals are genetically predisposed to colorectal disease, knowing your family history is important.
 Colonoscopy remains the gold standard for the early detection of colorectal tumors.